What is DAWIA?

 What are the requirements for DAWIA certifications and how do attain them?

 DAU Catalog has all the details on Career Fields Certification Standards.
-An online copy of the catalog is available at http://www.dau.mil/catalog/default.aspx.
-Detail the requirements for each certification level of each career field are available in Appendix B. Once you have completed the requirements for a certification you need to apply for certification.
-The certification process is now entirely on line.
-Log onto the Register-Now for Career Field Certification webpage and fill out the appropriate web application.
+An online copy of the catalog is available at http://icatalog.dau.mil/ Once you have completed the requirements for a certification you need to apply for certification.
+Submit certification requests online via eDACM, select 'Manage Career’ and select ‘Manage Certification Requests’.

 How do I know what certifications are in my service record?

-Your level of certification for each career field is entered in your service record as an Additional Qual Designator (AQD).
+Your level of certification for each career field is entered in your service record as an Additional Qualification Designator (AQD).
 AQD’s appear on your OSR/PSR cover sheet and on your ODC.

 Where do I start?

 First you should take ACQ-101 and LOG-101.
 These are available on line.
-You can register for these courses on the DAU Register Now website.
+You can register for these courses online via eDACM, select 'Manage Career’ and select ‘Training’ and select ‘Search for DAU training’..
 ACQ-201 is also partially available on the web.
-Once you have completed these basic courses, you should work to complete the remaining requirements for career field certification to the level commensurate with your paygrade.
-You should also aim to become a member of the AC as soon as you are a LCDR.
+Once you have completed these basic courses, you should work to complete the remaining requirements for career field certification designated to your position.
+You should also aim to become a member of the AC as soon as you are a LCDR

 How can I update or make changes to my eDACM profile?